hazemoalhalabi-ui/SAGAI/README.md

 If you use SAGAI in your research, please cite:

 > Perez, J and Fusco, G. (2025) *Streetscape Analysis with Generative AI (SAGAI): Vision-Language Assessment and Mapping of Urban Scenes*.
-Preprint, arXiv:2504.16538, 25 p.
-Available at: https://arxiv.org/abs/2504.16538
+Geomatica, 77(2), 100063, 18p.
+Available at: https://www.sciencedirect.com/science/article/pii/S1195103625000199

 ---